-My opinion?
 Right now, much of the world considers learning English to be their gateway to the rest of the world: to global business, to the tourism industry, even to the future.
 To many, speaking English means access to something bigger and more competitive than the access provided by one nation or one culture.

 However, if you have an entrepreneurial spirit, are an early adopter, or in any way want to have access to another culture that has already demonstrated an incredible capacity for innovation, modernization, and globalization…you might want to consider learning Chinese.

 Chinese Lets You Access the Future

 As only one example of China’s modernization and innovation, you might have already heard that mobile payments (usually through Wechat’s wallet system) are the norm now even for streetside bun vendors.

 According to a few apocryphal tales, even panhandlers accept WePay!

 Eschewing Facebook and Instagram, Chinese netizens are flocking to social media platforms like Weibo and Wechat in numbers that may soon outpace most American platforms…at an estimated 1 billion users, WeChat is currently tied with Instagram.
 Xiao Hong Shu, TikTok, and Weibo may not be far behind.
 Want to get the most out of these platforms, put your finger on the pulse of one billion people?